hhbsamir/samir-jlks/PUBLISHING-GUIDE.md

           return request.auth != null;
         }

+        // Public users can submit a registration, but only organizers can read them. match /registrations/{registrationId} {
+            allow create: if true;
+            allow read, write, delete: if isOrganizer();
+        }

         // Schools can be read by anyone, but only created, updated,
         // or deleted by an organizer.
         match /schools/{schoolId} {